austriker27/austriker27/README.md

 ### Hi there 👋

-I'm a developer and (occasional) designer by day and entrepeneur by night (over at RainierWatch.com).
+I'm a developer and (occasional) designer by day and entrepreneur by night (over at RainierWatch.com).

 <!--
 **austriker27/austriker27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.